shirakaba/react-nativescript-site/docs/components/list-view.md

 ---
 <!-- contributors: [shirakaba, MisterBrownRSA, rigor789, eddyverbruggen, ikoevska] -->

-`<$ListView>` is a UI component that shows items in a vertically scrolling list.
+`<ListView>` is a UI component that shows items in a vertically scrolling list.
 To set how the list shows individual items, you can specify different templates using a combination of the `cellFactories` rendering method and the `itemTemplateSelector`.

 Importantly, ListView is a "virtual list", i.e. it uses cell recycling (just like the native iOS/Android lists).
 This has implications for the behaviour of the ListView's cells, which will be detailed in this article.